 So you decided that enough is enough!
 You need your sleep and sanity back!
 And the only way to do that is by creating some structure in your baby's sleep routine.
 Well sleep training will do just that.
-Learn more about How Sleep Training Can Help Your Baby to Sleep Through the Night.
+Learn more about How Sleep Training Can Help Your Baby Sleep Through the Night.
 You don't have to think of sleep training as some harsh means of controlling your baby.
-And you certainly don't have to hear them cry all night.
+And you certainly don't have to hear your baby cry all night.
 In fact, there doesn't have to be much crying at all.
 There are many things you can do to help your baby get to sleep, and stay asleep.

 Here are some of my best sleep training tips:

 - The best place to start is a solid, and consistent bedtime routine, at a decent hour.
 This will help teach your baby predictability.
 The more your baby knows what's coming, the more likely she will accept it.
 You can start with something simple like a bath and reading a book.
 It doesn't have to be anything complex.
 As long as it is the same routine, every night, at the same time.
 Eventually your baby will get use to this routine and know it's time to go to bed.

 - Create a good sleep environment.
 This may include things such as: room darkening shades, swaddling (if your baby is young), comfortable jammies, proper room temperature.
 Anything you can do to make your baby as comfortable as can be, to promote a restful night's sleep.